matiasarenhard/random_dog/README.md

 # Random Dog
-This simple project fetches and renders an image from [Dog CEO’s API](https://dog.ceo/dog-api/).
-(No authentication required)
+This simple project fetches and displays an image from the [Dog CEO API](https://dog.ceo/dog-api/) (no authentication required).

 ## Requirements
 ```